COVID 19: What You Need To Know

 Today, I wrote an article about what you need to know about the COVID virus.

-- How the symptoms of the COVID virus compare to the common cold and the Flu?
+- How do the effects of the COVID 19 virus compare to the Flu virus?

 - How does the COVID virus affect mortality?

-- What the medical and natural treatment interventions for COVID 19 virus?
+- What are the medical and natural prevention interventions for COVID 19 virus?